rasmusbergpalm/recurrent-relational-networks/docs/index.md

 The RN is a major step forward, but it has a limitation.
 The way it is constructed, each recognized object can only interact with the other recognized objects *once*, after which the network must give an answer.
-This limit the RN since it cannot reason about derived interactions, i.e. object A affecting object B, which in turn affects object C, and so on.
+This limits the RN since it cannot reason about derived interactions, i.e. object A affecting object B, which in turn affects object C, and so on.
 In the RN, object A must directly affect object C, or not at all.
 Going through the interaction with object B is not an option.